per1234/Luni/device-driver-0.7.0.md

 The layouts shown here determine the contents of the bytes visible during transmission, but the actual byte contents will be different due to the base-64 encoding.

-**Note**  Since there are 9 raw bytes in the common part of every message body, after encoding and during transmission each message body will start with a 12-byte encoded byte sequence.
-The encoded data bytes, if any, will follow after that.
+**Note**  Since there are 9 raw bytes in the common part of every message body, after encoding and during transmission each message body starts with a 12-byte encoded byte sequence.
+The encoded data bytes, if any, follow after that.

 ####DEVICE\_QUERY body